Pachela07/CarHub/README.md

 ## Next Steps

 - Implement CRUD views, templates, and API endpoints in `car_manage/views.py`.
-- Ensure the `Car` model is registered in the admin interface (`car_manage/admin.py`).
+- Register the `Car` model in the admin interface (`car_manage/admin.py`).
-- Add unit tests to `car_manage/tests.py`.
+- Add unit tests in `car_manage/tests.py`.
 - Move secrets out of source control and set `DEBUG = False` for production in `app/settings.py`.
-- Consider adding CI, linting, and a requirements lock file.
+- Consider adding CI, code linting, and a requirements lock file.

 ## Contributing

-- Use feature branches and open pull requests.
+- Use feature branches and open pull requests for new features or fixes.
 - Include tests for all new behavior.

-## Contact
+## Contact & Help

-- Scaffolded with Django.
+- Built with Django.
 - For available commands, run:

   python manage.py help